karpathy/neuraltalk2/README.md

 $ luarocks install cunn
 ```

+If you'd like to use the cudnn backend (the pretrained checkpoint does), you also have to install [cudnn](https://github.com/soumith/cudnn.torch) and its Torch bindings.

 We're also going to need the [cjson](http://www.kyne.com.au/~mark/software/lua-cjson-manual.html) library so that we can load/save json files.
 Look under their section 2.4 for easy luarocks install.

 If you'd like to train your models you will need [loadcaffe](https://github.com/szagoruyko/loadcaffe), since we are using the VGGNet.